REPRESENTATIVE OFFICE IN NIGERIA

 OBJECTIVES OF REPRESENTATIVE OFFICEThe objectives of any representative company would determine whether such a company can enjoy representative status without being subjected to taxation or not.
 However, for a representative office to be exempted from taxes, its objectives must fall within the following categories:

 REPRESENTATIVE OFFICE AND BRANCH OFFICE IN NIGERIAIf the word “branch” is construed to imply a subsidiary, then it is totally different from a representative office.
 Several people often use the words “branch office”, “representative office” and “subsidiary” interchangeably.
-The fact is that a subsidiary office is construed as an ordinary company in Nigeria, although owned by another company, either foreign or local company.
+The fact is that a subsidiary office is construed as an ordinary company in Nigeria, although owned by another company, either a foreign or local company.
 A branch or subsidiary of a foreign company is entitled to carry out any desired businesses in Nigeria and subject to corporate taxation like a local entity.
 Therefore, foreign companies can set up representative offices in Nigeria for the purpose of promoting the business.
 However such offices cannot engage in business nor conclude contracts.
 The above-listed features must be considered before a foreign investor decides on the option suitable for the exposure of its business.

 Finally, it is also worthy of note to state that the representative can only be incorporated just the way an ordinary new or subsidiary company is incorporated, which implies that a representative office must be registered with the CAC.